Introduction to Magic Wand Tool in Photoshop

 Select a new image to replace with the original image.
 Open the new image and put it as the second layer.

 To replace the background we have to copy the selected area to a new layer.
 For that press ‘Ctrl+J’ to copy the selected area to the layers in the layer panel and save it as layer1.
 After this open the new image which we want to set as the new background.
 Then select the entire image by pressing ‘Ctrl+A’ and then copy it to the clipboard by pressing ‘Ctrl+C’

 After this, we will go back to our original image and click on the background layer in the layers panel so that, when we paste the new background into the document it will save in between the existing 2 layers.
 Finally, press Ctrl+V to paste the new background into the document.
 See the image given below with a new background.

-With this tutorial you will learn the basic and common functions of magic wand tool and by continues practicing, you will be able to use all the features of this tool and you can create very accurate and précised selections with less effort.
+With this tutorial you will learn the basic and common functions of the magic wand tool and by continuous practicing, you will be able to use all the features of this tool and you can create very accurate and précised selections with less effort.

 This has been a guide to Magic Wand Tool in Photoshop.
 Here we discuss how to use Magic Wand Tool in Photoshop and its Steps with Screenshots for better understanding.
 You can also go through our other suggested articles to learn more –